 Fiat Chrysler chairman not worried by General Motors lawsuit

-MILAN (AP) — The chairman of Fiat Chrysler Automobiles in indicating that the merger with French carmaker PSA Peugeot will not be affected by a General Motors lawsuit.
+MILAN (AP) — The chairman of Fiat Chrysler Automobiles is indicating that the merger with French carmaker PSA Peugeot will not be affected by a General Motors lawsuit.

 John Elkann told reporters in Turin on Thursday that the Italian American company would fight the lawsuit in court, adding “we are not worried.”